-- 8. Boiler Safety Inspection Increases - An estimated 5,000 boilers are installed in Washington each year without safety inspections.
+- 7. Boiler Safety Inspection Increases - An estimated 5,000 boilers are installed in Washington each year without safety inspections.
 The Board of Boiler Rules has mandated a new formalized boiler permitting process that will require boiler installers to notify the Department of Labor and Industries (L&I) and obtain a safety inspection.
 These inspections will greatly increase safety but will result in a significant increase in L&I's inspection workload.
 Inspection responsibilities are projected to grow by as much as 47 percent (7,500 inspections) by the end of Fiscal Year 2003.
 Inspection fees and boiler permit fees will offset the costs of the new inspections.
-(Pressure Systems Safety Account) - 9.
-Occupational Safety & Health Grants The Occupational Safety and Health Impact Grant Program will be re-established in Fiscal Year 2003.
-This grant program provides funds to employee and employer organizations for worker safety programs such as educational efforts, training and testing new safety methods.
-The grant program will provide \$5 million in Fiscal Year 2003.
-(Medical Aid Account) - 10.
+(Pressure Systems Safety Account) - 8.
+Occupational Safety & Health Grants Funding is provided to improve worker safety and health.
+The department may operate time-limited programs to reduce work related injury and disease, including providing grants to employee and employer organizations for worker safety programs such as educational efforts, training and testing new safety methods.
+(Medical Aid Account) - 9.
 Increased Litigation Costs Litigation costs continue to increase as a result of increased appeals and lawsuits before the Board of Industrial Insurance Appeals and the courts.
 Litigation costs include expert witnesses, court ordered attorney fees, court reporters, couriers, medical records, medical consultations and court filing fees.
 Funding is increased in the first year based on the assumption that actual deficits for legal service to date will continue for the remainder of FY 2002.
 The second year increase is estimated to be twice the deficit level projected for FY 2002.
-(Accident Account, Medical Aid Account) - 11.
-Establish CVC Trust Account SB 6492 establishes the Crime Victims Trust Account.
-Revenue that was previously deposited into the PSEA-Local and PSEA-Federal accounts will now be deposited into this new, non-appropriated account.
-Funds in the new account will be used for crime victims compensation claims.
-(Public Safety and Education Account-Federal, Public Safety and Education Account-Local) - 12.
+(Accident Account, Medical Aid Account) - 10.
 Center for Occupational Health Funding is provided for a second center of occupational health and education to be located on the east side of the state.
 These centers train physicians on best practices for occupational medicine and work with labor and business to improve the quality and outcomes of medical care provided to injured workers.
 (Medical Aid Account--State)